friemen/aggregate/README.md

                             :update-links-fn update-member-links})
 ```

-Please note that the query-fn slot requires fundamentally different
-implementations depending on the type of relation (either `->n` or
+Please note that, depending on the type of relation (either `->n` or
+`->mn`), the query-fn slot requires fundamentally different
-`->mn`).
-The former needs to do a simple select by a foreign key, the
+implementations.
+The former needs to do a simple select by a foreign
-second needs to select on a join of the link table with the requested
+key, the second needs to select on a join of the link table with the
-entity table.
+requested entity table.

+In case of a 1-to-n (or `->n`) relation only query-fn must be present,
+in case of a n-to-m (or `->mn`) relation realized over a link table
+both, query-fn and update-links-fn, must be present.

-`(fn query-by-fk [db-spec fk-id])` Takes a db-spec and a value for a
+`(fn query-by-fk [db-spec fk-id])` takes a db-spec and a value for a
 foreign key and returns a sequence of all rows containing the fk-id.

-`(fn update-links [db-spec a-id bs])` Takes a db-spec, the value for a
+`(fn update-links [db-spec a-id bs])` takes a db-spec, the value for a
 foreign key a-id and all rows that are linked to the entity identified
 by a-id and inserts all link-rows into the link table.